stootaghaj/NOVA/README.md

 # NOVA: Non-Aligned Reference Image Quality Assessment for Novel View Synthesis
+### The code will be uploaded soon!

 ## Mismatch Overlay (B vs A)

 This is a minimal CLI that computes **only** `mismatch_B_norm_overlay.png` where: